openethereum/parity-ethereum/README-HBBFT.md

 NOTE: This information may be out of date due to ongoing changes to the engine.

-1. Run `setup-indica-signers clear`.
+1. Run `setup-indica clear`.
 This will clear all existing blockchain data.
 2. Start all 3 nodes as described above.
 3. Run `setup-indica-signers` (without `clear` argument).